-5.6 Altogether, the unstated 'objects' of the Code are clearly the same as those of Part IIIA of the TPA and clause 6 of the CPA.
+5.6 The unstated 'objects' of the Code appear to be the same as those of Part IIIA of the TPA and clause 6 of the CPA.

-- 5.7 The objects of the Code must be imputed from those of clause 6 of the CPA and of Part IIIA of the TPA.
-Moreover, how satisfactory these objects are in this regard depends upon how satisfactory the objects are of clause 6 of the CPA and of Part IIIA of the TPA. - 5.8 The CPA does not have an objects clause as such. - 5.9 As to Part IIIA of the TPA (which gives effect to the infrastructure access provisions of the CPA), section 2 of that Act identifies the object of the Act as being to: - "...enhance the welfare of Australians through the promotion of competition and fair trading and provision for consumer welfare". - 5.10 The NCC is on the record as suggesting that this general high-level objects clause is: - "... somewhat ambiguous in the role and priority to be accorded to the various concepts identified and there is no explicit indication as to how the section is to be taken into account in interpreting specific provisions. ... the specific context of Part IIIA would benefit from a more explicit objects clause."
-11 - 5.11 The Productivity Commission Review also supported the insertion of an objects clause into Part IIIA in order: - "...to provide guidance which has been lacking for this relatively new area of economic regulation ... [and to] reduce uncertainty by assisting all parties regulators, the judiciary, access seekers, facility owners and potential infrastructure investors to interpret the intent of various criteria."
-12 - 5.12 An objects clause must capture the intent of often complex legislation in relatively few words otherwise misconstrued purposes and/or over-emphasis on particular matters could lead to unintended outcomes.
-In this regard, there can be tensions between: - the different interests of users and facility owners; - efficient use of infrastructure and efficient investment; and - short-term versus long-term efficiency considerations. - 5.13 Competition is a means to an end, rather than an end in itself.
-Competition policy initiatives, in the main, aim to improve efficiency by removing institutional barriers and/or impediments which artificially distort or mask price signals (for example, production quotas and mandated cross-subsidies). - 5.14 In the case of access regulation, the presumption is that unregulated markets will not promote efficiency thus, regulatory intervention to induce competition is required to promote efficient outcomes.
+5.7 However, these objects must be imputed from those of clause 6 of the CPA and of Part IIIA of the TPA, as they are not separately and specifically identified in the Act or the Code.
+Moreover, how satisfactory these objects are for the purposes of the Act and the Code depends upon how relevant the current objects of clause 6 of the CPA and of Part IIIA of the TPA are to the Code.
+For example, clause 6(4)(i) of the CPA sets out various matters which need to be taken into account when resolving any access dispute.
+The Code extends to cover a broader range of issues which may involve the consideration of different principles and objectives.

+5.8 The CPA does not have an objects clause as such.

+5.9 As to Part IIIA of the TPA (which gives effect to the infrastructure access provisions of the CPA), section 2 of that Act identifies the object of the Act as being to:

+"...enhance the welfare of Australians through the promotion of competition and fair trading and provision for consumer welfare".

+5.10 The NCC is on the record as suggesting that this general high-level objects clause is:

+"... somewhat ambiguous in the role and priority to be accorded to the various concepts identified and there is no explicit indication as to how the section is to be taken into account in interpreting specific provisions. ... the specific context of Part IIIA would benefit from a more explicit objects clause."12

+5.11 The Productivity Commission Review also supported the insertion of an objects clause into Part IIIA in order:

+"...to provide guidance which has been lacking for this relatively new area of economic regulation ... [and to] reduce uncertainty by assisting all parties - regulators, the judiciary, access seekers, facility owners and potential infrastructure investors - to interpret the intent of various criteria."13

+5.12 An objects clause must capture the intent of often complex legislation in relatively few words - otherwise misconstrued purposes and/or over-emphasis on particular matters could lead to unintended outcomes.
+In this regard, there can be tensions between:

+- the different interests of users and facility owners; - efficient use of infrastructure and efficient investment; and - short-term versus long-term efficiency considerations.

+5.13 Competition is a means to an end, rather than an end in itself.
+Competition policy initiatives, in the main, aim to improve efficiency by removing institutional barriers and/or impediments which artificially distort or mask price signals (for example, production quotas and mandated cross-subsidies).

+5.14 In the case of access regulation, the presumption is that unregulated markets will not promote efficiency - thus, regulatory intervention to induce competition is required to promote efficient outcomes.
 However, it is possible to have too many competitors as a result of providing access on terms and conditions that are too favourable to third parties.
-This can promote wasteful activity in downstream markets and deny the community the benefits of dynamic efficiency gains for example, by deterring investment in new essential infrastructure. - 5.15 Viewed in this light, the Productivity Commission Review considered that an objects clause in Part IIIA should: - "...incorporate an explicit efficiency objective reflecting both short term and long term considerations in particular, recognising legitimate user/consumer interests and long term investment dimensions..." - suggesting, in particular, that the objects clause could read as follows: - "...enhance overall economic efficiency by promoting efficient use of, and investment in, essential infrastructure services..."
-13
+This can promote wasteful activity in downstream markets and deny the community the benefits of dynamic efficiency gains - for example, by deterring investment in new essential infrastructure.

+5.15 Viewed in this light, the Productivity Commission Review considered that an objects clause in Part IIIA should:

+"...incorporate an explicit efficiency objective reflecting both short term and long term considerations - in particular, recognising legitimate user/consumer interests and long term investment dimensions..."

-11 NCC Submission, p.8.
+12 NCC Submission, p.8.